-A sign of an amateur - or a fisherman - is the recruiter that does nothing except collect resumes, for no apparent purpose.
+A sign of an amateur—or a fisherman—is the recruiter who does nothing except collect resumes, for no apparent purpose.
 If you are contacted by a recruiter and asked to send your resume, don't be afraid to ask questions about why he wants to see it.
-I would ask the following questions.
+You need to ask the following questions.

 - Is there a specific job you have in mind for me?

 - Once you have my resume in hand, when can I expect to hear from you again?"

 - Will you ever send my resume to one of your clients without my knowledge and/or consent?

 - If you send my resume with my consent, and I participate in an interview, will I always get feedback about how the interview went in the eyes of the client?